PiotrPiwowarski/social-media-backend/README.md

-# Fast Typing App - Backend
+# Social Media App - Backend
-This app helps user to improve his typing skills.
-User selects length of the text and try to rewrite it without making mistakes and as fast as possible.
-After rewriting the text, user can check statistics.

-## Introduction
-This project contains API of the application
+This project contains API of the social media app.
+User can add post and comment.
+User can follow another user and his posts.

 ## Technologies
 This Rest API is created using following technologies: